-This free two-day online event will explore plant/human connections, including ethics in human treatment of plants, plant sentience and communication, and opportunities for developing more respectful and reciprocal relationships between humans and plants.
-The conference is being led by initiator Paul Moss, and will be hosted through the University of Minnesota.
+This two-day online conference, June 17 & 18, 2021, explored plant/human connections, including ethics in human treatment of plants, plant sentience and communication, and opportunities for developing more respectful and reciprocal relationships between humans and plants.
+The conference was led by initiator Paul Moss, and was hosted through the University of Minnesota.
 I am delighted to be a member of the ten-person conference planning collective.

-On June 17, I will be co-presenting with Alice McSherry for our session, “Conversations toward More-Than-Intellectual Modes of Knowing with Vegetal Beings.”
+On June 17, I co-presented a session with Alice McSherry titled, “Conversations toward More-Than-Intellectual Modes of Knowing with Vegetal Beings.”

-The conference goals of Toward a New Way of Being with Plants are to:
+The conference goals of Toward a New Way of Being with Plants were and continue to be to:

 - inspire people to change the ways in which they think about, interact with, and utilize plants so that their actions will be more respectful toward and collaborative with plants